 With all the fuss about gluten-free it can be quite overwhelming to understand right from wrong.
 First, it is important to know what gluten actually is!
 Gluten is a yellowish-gray, powdery mixture of plant proteins occurring in cereal grains such as wheat, rye, and barley.
 It’s sticky like texture acts as a glue, holding foods together.
 It is used in flours as an adhesive to make baking or cooking easier.
 Barley and wheat gluten are also used as the base of beer to provide it with the flavor and depth.

 Although these grains, or gluten, have been around for years, people weren’t always “allergic” to them.
 It is important to understand that these crops used to be abundant and very healthy for us to consume.
 In fact, in some countries, it was there only source of food and provided many families with inexpensive nourishment.
 Overtime as wheat began to be mass produced, as everything else has become in America, the farmers had to spray and inject crops with chemicals to keep up.
-Along with the crops being sprayed, there also became the way that bread and baked goods were made.
+Along with the crops being sprayed, changes to the way that bread and baked goods are made has changed.
 Water, flour, and salt were the only ingredients in bread back in the day.
 Investigate for yourself and turn over your bread at home and read the label.
-Chances are you won't even know what have of the ingredients are.
+Chances are you won't even know what half of the ingredients are.
 Mixing all of these preservatives together with the wheat, whether it has been farmed properly or not, is almost impossible to digest.
 This would put it under the category of genetically modified foods, and even people without an actual gluten allergy, or Celiac, can have a reaction.

 Typically, becoming bloated or having a stomach ache is the most common symptom of a gluten allergy.
 However, sensitivities can show up many other ways.
 Below is a list of symptoms that have been tested as the highest forms that a gluten allergy comes through the body.
 If you are experiencing one or more of these issues, I would highly consider reading on to see how to proceed with elimination.